tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 Lysis refers to phenomenon of the rupture of the cell membrane of a cell.
 In this context, these cells are exactly the ones inside the Host.
 When you puncture a cell, the contents will eventually 'drain out' and disintegrate.
 The cell ruptures, thus, dying.

-Viruses that do this are called 'Cytolytic'.
+Viruses that do this have been blessed with the name 'Cytolytic'.

 ### 2. Budding